-The guidelines published by MAVCOM state that notification of an anticipated merger or a merger is unlikely to result in an imposition of a financial penalty.
+The guidelines published by MAVCOM state that notification of an anticipated merger is unlikely to result in an imposition of a financial penalty.
 However, MAVCOM may impose a financial penalty if it is satisfied that the infringement was committed intentionally or negligently.
-Pursuant to section 59(2) of the MACA 2015, a person affected by MAVCOM's decision can apply to the minister for the anticipated merger to be exempted from prohibition on the ground of any public interest consideration.
+Pursuant to Section 59(2) of the MACA 2015, a person affected by MAVCOM’s decision can apply to the minister for the anticipated merger to be exempted from prohibition on the ground of any public interest consideration.
 Public interest considerations are said to be confined only to matters of public or national security and defence.

 Applicability to joint ventures